AuthSlimes/AuthSlimes/README.md

 ### 1. X509v3 Certificates

-For each Slime that gets created by the Bitslime generator, it generates an [RSA Keypair](http://people.csail.mit.edu/rivest/Rsapaper.pdf) with a key size of 2048 bits .It then creates a CSR, defining the Slime's full name and Slime ID.
+For each BitSlime that gets created by the BitSlime generator, it creates an [RSA Keypair](http://people.csail.mit.edu/rivest/Rsapaper.pdf) with a key size of 2048 bits.
+It then creates a CSR, defining the BitSlime's full name and Slime ID.
 It places those values in the Common Name field of the CSR - `CN = fullname:slime_id`.
-It then submits the CSR to the Slime Signing Intermediate CA, which is Certificate Authority using a prime256v1 (ASN.1) ECC keypair.
-The Slime Signing Intermediate CA signs/issues an X509v3 end-entity certificate.
+It then submits the CSR to the Slime Signing Intermediate CA, which is Intermediate Certificate Authority using a prime256v1 (ASN.1) ECC keypair.
+The Slime Signing Intermediate CA signs/issues an X509v3 end-entity certificate according to the values in the CSR.
 It signs using ecdsa-with-SHA256.
-These certificates authenticate each Slime in the Slime database which prevents any forged slimes.
-If you own a Slime, you can look up its fullname/slime ID in the slime_certificates folder and decode it using openssl or an [online decoder](https://decoder.link/result).
-In addition, each slime has the signature embedded in the picture and you can compare it with the signature on the certificate.
-Please check out the Cryptography section for more information about checking validation for the Slimes.
+These certificates authenticate each BitSlime in the Slime database which prevents any forged slimes.
+If you own a BitSlime, you can look up its fullname/slime ID in the Certificates folder and decode it using openssl or an [online decoder](https://decoder.link/result).
+In addition, each BitSlime has the signature embedded in the picture so you can compare it with the signature on the certificate.
+Please check out the Cryptography section for more information about checking validation for the BitSlimes.

 ### 2. Randomly generated name.

-Each slime has a semi-random name.
+Each BitSlime has a semi-random name.
 They often come up really slime sounding.
 For instance, how does "Lorx Roqwkdl" not sound like a slime name? ;) Here is how the names are generated.

 	rand_num = random.randint(1,9) # for the last name, it uses (1,10)
 	firstletter = random.choice(string.ascii_uppercase)